Ari Vatanen: Racing career

-Vatanen continued competing in the World Rally Championship more or less actively until the 1998 season.
+Vatanen continued competing in the World Rally Championship until the 1998 season.
 He drove for Mitsubishi Ralliart Europe in four events in 1989 and in five events in 1990.
 His best result with the Mitsubishi Galant VR-4 was second at the 1990 1000 Lakes Rally.
 From 1992 to 1993, he competed for Subaru in 11 events, finishing second three times, including on the debut event of the first Subaru Impreza in Finland.
 Vatanen briefly led the event before being overhauled by eventual winner Juha Kankkunen.
 Even so, he was dropped by the Subaru team at the end of the 1993 season in favour of Carlos Sainz.

 The following year he returned to the wheel of a Ford, driving the Ford Escort RS Cosworth for a semi-private team, and then being co-opted into the Ford factory team where he stood in for the injured Francois Delecour.
-His most notable result that year was a podium finish on Rally Argentina, the first time he had contested the event since his accident there nine years previously.
+He scored a podium finish on Rally Argentina, the first time he had contested the event since his accident there nine years previously.

-The 1995 and 1996 seasons were quiet for Vatanen, whose career as a top-line driver was slowly drawing to a close.
-At the time there was a surplus of drivers and those late in their careers, such as Vatanen, tended to lose out in favour of younger talents.
-Nevertheless, he continued to contest a few events then and in subsequent years, his best result being a podium finish at the 1998 Safari Rally.
-He then briefly returned to a works Subaru for the season-ending Rally of Great Britain, marking his 100th World Rally Championship event.